On $k$-jet field approximations to geodesic deviation equations: Non-linear approximation schemes and higher order geodesic deviation equations. Application to pseudo-Finsler structures

-commutes.
-This construction is of relevance for pseudo-Finsler structures, since there is a linear {\it Chern's type connection} defined on $\pi^* {TM}$ in analogy to the Lorentzian case (see \cite{GallegoPiccioneVitorio:2012} for the Lorentzian case).
-It can be shown that for a generic pseudo-Finsler structure $L$, there are only two types of non-trivial curvatures associated with the Chern's type connection, the Riemannian type or $hh$-curvature, the $hv$-vertical curvature, since the vertical or $vv$-curvature is identically zero.
-The Riemann type curvature is defined to be the tensor field $R$ along $\pi:\mathcal{C}\to M$ with components
+For a generic pseudo-Finsler structure $L$ there are only two types of non-trivial curvatures associated with the Chern's type connection, the Riemannian type or $hh$-curvature and the $hv$-vertical curvature, since the vertical or $vv$-curvature is identically zero.
+The Riemann type curvature is defined to be the tensor field $R$ along $\pi:N\to M$ with components in local coordinates given by the expression

-The $hv$-{curvature} of the spray $\mathcal{S}$ is the tensor along $\pi:\mathcal{C}\to M$ whose components are
+The $hv$-{curvature} of the spray $\mathcal{S}$ is the tensor along $\pi:N\to M$ whose components are